presalytics/WSGI-Microservice-Middleware/README.md

 The `RequestIdMiddleware` class.

-To extend the request Id to your application logs, incorporate the `RequestIdFilter` into your logging configuration. the best way to do this is to use `logging.dictConfig` to apply the filter to all of your handlers:
+To extend the request Id to your application logs, incorporate the `RequestIdFilter` into your logging configuration. the best way to do this is to use `logging.config.dictConfig` to apply the filter to all of your handlers:

 ~~~~python
 # log_config.py